 In this chapter we’ll cover an overview of how to navigate the reports within Google Analytics.
 Yes, this chapter is hefty, but it’s because we’ll be diving into the different types of reports available in GA including Audience Reports, Acquisition Reports, Custom Reports etc.

-This is one of the most critical chapters because it’s important to understand how to access the data after it has been collected and how to properly report to your clients to determine which marketing channels are performing and how to improve upon your campaigns.
+This is one of the most critical chapters because it’s important to understand how to access the data after it has been collected and how to properly report to your clients to determine which marketing channels are performing and how to improve upon your campaigns by making better decisions.
 GA collects data in order to monitor performance, so this is critical to understand!

 One thing to note with reports is that in every report you can select date ranges to see month-over-month and year-over-year comparisons or any other time frame you’re interested in digging into.
 You can also drill down into data with filters at the top of the data table search box.
 For example, you can filter for Organic or a specific referral source to see a more granular view of the data you’re interested in.
 There are also different view options to see your data once it’s filtered.
 The data view is the default option but there is also percentage view with a pie chart, performance view with a bar graph, comparison view that shows if entry is performing above or below average, a pivot view with pivot tables, and plot rows with specific rows or segments in data values illustrated in a time graph.